 In all, a St. Louis Jones Act lawyer can help you pursue compensation for your:

 If your spouse, parent, or child was a seaman or sailor and was killed while working, call us at The Cagle Law Firm right away.
 You may have the right to sue your loved one’s employer if your relative died while working at sea or because of the employer’s negligence.
-We will thorough investigate the situation to determine what happened, why your loved one passed away, and who was at fault.
+We will thoroughly investigate the situation to determine what happened, why your loved one passed away, and who was at fault.
 Once we know who caused the fatal accident, we can determine liability under federal or state maritime law.
 The Jones Act may apply to your situation and enable you to recover compensation from your loved one’s employer.

 You may be injured while working because of another person or business’s actions.
 Your injuries may not be your employer’s fault at all.
-Or, it could be that more than one factor caused the accident and your injuries, which may lead you to file both a Jones Act claim and a lawsuit against a third-party.
+Or, it could be that more than one factor caused the accident and your injuries, which may lead you to file both a Jones Act claim and a lawsuit against a third party.
 In this situation, speak with a St. Louis Jones Act attorney about a third-party claim, including how it relates to your potential Jones Act claim and how it differs.

 During a third-party claim, you may have the right to seek compensation for:

 If you work in the maritime industry and are typically at sea, then you are probably covered by the Jones Act.
 After suffering an injury while working, you should contact an experienced maritime attorney who can protect your rights under the Jones Act and other relevant maritime laws.
-Our attorneys at The Cagle Law Firm are well versed in maritime matters.
+Our attorneys at The Cagle Law Firm are well-versed in maritime matters.
 We will conduct an independent and thorough investigation into your claim to determine who is liable for your injuries and the damages you are entitled to under the law.
 We will pursue the maximum amount of compensation possible for your injuries.

 To learn more about your rights under the Jones Act, contact The Cagle Law Firm through our online form or at (314) 276-1681 to schedule a free case consultation.